dominikszopa/fundraising-website/README.md

    `python3 ./manage.py migrate`

+5. Create a superuser - please use a strong password

+   `python3 ./manage.py createsuperuser`

-5. Load test data into the database from fixtures:
+6. Load test data into the database from fixtures:

-   `python3 ./manage.py loaddata`
+   `python3 ./manage.py loaddata startingdata`

-6. If everything has gone ok, you should be able to start the Django development server:
+7. If everything installed, you should be able to start the Django development server:

    `python3 ./manage.py runserver localhost:8000`

-7. You can browse to [http://localhost:8000/team_fundraising/](http://localhost:8000/team_fundraising/)
+8. You can browse to [http://localhost:8000/team_fundraising/](http://localhost:8000/team_fundraising/)

+### Email

+### Paypal

 ## Deployment